apache/flink/docs/dev/table/connect.md

   'connector.username' = 'name',
   'connector.password' = 'password',

-  -- **followings are scan options, optional, used when reading from table**
+  -- **followings are scan options, optional, used when reading from a table**

+  -- optional: SQL query / prepared statement.
+  -- If set, this will take precedence over the 'connector.table' setting 'connector.read.query' = 'SELECT * FROM sometable',

   -- These options must all be specified if any of them is specified.
 In addition, -- partition.num must be specified.
 They describe how to partition the table when